jocooler/radish/README.md

 Requirements:
 * PHP 5.5+
 * MySQL or compatible DB
-* currently testing on Apache, but hope to become server agnostic
+* currently testing on Apache, but hopefully server agnostic.
+Once complete, reports and pull requests to support other servers welcome.

 What follows is my rough planning outline of what the API will look like.